digital-blueprint/relay-mono-connector-payunity-bundle/README.md

 ## Requirements

 Activation of Webhooks by PayUnity support is strictly recommended.
-The path for the configuration is `/mono-connector-payunity/webhook/{$keyOfPaymentContract}` (for the configuration example below: `/mono-connector-payunity/webhook/payunity_flex_studienservice`).
+See the documentation for details.

 ## Bundle installation